vitessio/website/content/en/docs/21.0/reference/features/vtgate-buffering.md

  * Drain the buffered queries to the new `PRIMARY` tablet.
  * Begin the countdown timer for `buffer_max_failover_duration`.

-## What happens during a MoveTables or Reshard SwitchTraffic or ReverseTraffic with Buffering
+## What Happens During a MoveTables or Reshard SwitchTraffic or ReverseTraffic with Buffering

 Fundamentally Vitess will: